cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Previously only perfect information games of this size, like checkers, have been solved and despite this game being smaller than checkers, it was much more challenging due to the incomplete information.
 HULHE has 3.16x10^17 game states, which places it as larger than Connect 4 and smaller than checkers.
 There are 3.19x10^14 decision points, or information sets, where the state is indistinguishable based on the player’s information in the hand (this is reduced to 1.38x10^13 after removing game symmetries).
 The main considerations when solving a game of this size come in the form of memory and computation power.

 CFR+ was implemented on 200 computation nodes, each with 24 2.1-GHz AMD cores, 32 GB of RAM, and a 1TB local hard disk.
-The game was divided into 110,565 subgames.
 The solution came after 1,579 iterations in 69 days, using 900 core years of computation and 10.9 TB of disk space (the game without compression would have required 262 TB of space!), reaching an exploitability of .986 mbb/g, which required full traversal of the game tree to determine.

 Exploitability is defined as the amount less than the game value that the strategy achieves against the worst-case opponent strategy in expectation and it was determined that a 1 mbb/g was a good threshold for the game being considered essentially solved.
 This is based on assuming a player playing a worst case strategy for a lifetime and that he would be playing 200 games/hour, 12 hours/day, for 70 years, with a standard deviation of 5 bb/g, and with a 95% confidence interval (1.64 standard deviations).
 This results in the following threshold computation: $$1.64 * 5 * 200 * 12 * 365 * 70 = .00105$$

 Bowling et al. describe their solution as weakly solved, which means that the strategy finds a game theoretic value in reasonable time for initial conditions (whereas ultraweakly is finding a game theoretic value for initial positions and strongly is strategy determined for all positions to find the game theoretic value).